 In order to facilitate joint work on teaching materials and support collaborative teaching, individuals who contribute teaching materials used in jointly developed and taught Seminary courses grant a nonexclusive, nontransferable license to the Seminary to permit other contributors to the course to continue using those jointly produced teaching materials in Seminary courses.
-Individuals contributing syllabi for courses in the Seminary's curriculum also grant a nonexclusive, nontransferable license to the Seminary to permit other instructors to use and/or adapt these syllabi for future course offerings at the Seminary.
+Individuals contributing syllabi for courses in the Seminary's curriculum also grant a nonexclusive, nontransferable license to the Seminary to permit other seminary to permit other seminary to permit other seminary to permit other instructors to use and/or adapt these syllabi for future course offerings at the Seminary.